-This term shows that there’s an obvious alteration between the original item the seller bought and the same item he/she has actually sold by reselling.
+This term shows an obvious alteration between the original item the seller bought and the same item he/she has sold by reselling.
 The item a merchandiser resells should be sold in the same state as the original for it to be legitimate.
-The change should be noticed to a degree that it’ll cause a “Consumer Confusion” as regards the item’s origin.
+One should notice the change to the degree that it’ll cause a “Consumer Confusion” regarding the item’s origin.

-Amazon merchandisers reselling genuine items that are quite different from the original can be subject to intellectual property infringement.
-These resold products are no longer be considered authentic by law.
-Thus, complaints concerning this issue will risk Amazon accounts of suspension.
+Amazon merchandisers reselling genuine items quite different from the original can be subject to intellectual property infringement.
+It is because these resold products are no longer considered authentic by law.
+Thus, complaints concerning this issue will risk Amazon account suspension.

-Note that this law isn’t only limited to external properties of an item, but it also extends to the quality control measures, money-back guarantees, and warranties.
-These properties should be provided as well as strictly adhered to by Amazon resellers for the items to be deemed real and authentic.
+Note that this law isn’t only limited to the external properties of an item, but it also extends to quality control measures, money-back guarantees, and warranties.
+These properties should be provided and strictly adhered to by resellers for the items to be deemed authentic.

-For example, an Amazon seller attorney tries to have conversations with intellectual property right owners on their clients’ behalf for the purpose of withdrawing complaints as well as stopping account suspension.
+For example, an Amazon seller attorney tries to talk with intellectual property rights owners on their clients’ behalf to withdraw complaints and stop account suspension.

-Most brands and manufacturers implement quality control measures to keep their products’ consistency.
-They require both their distributors and suppliers to follow and maintain these measures should they desire to keep on dealing with their products.
+Most brands and manufacturers implement quality control measures to keep their products consistent.
+Furthermore, they require both their distributors and suppliers to follow and maintain these measures should they desire to keep on dealing with their products.

 Quality control ensures that every item made will satisfy every customer it reaches.

-Amazon sellers must carefully check and see to it that the brands that they resell don’t have strict quality control measures.
+AMZ sellers must carefully check and see that their resell brands don’t have strict quality control measures.
 Note that every federal court in the US considers goods as “materially different” if they do not meet the brand owner’s quality control standards.

-The effect of the First Sale Doctrine on Amazon sellers
+Effect of the First Sale Doctrine on Amazon Sellers

 These doctrine exceptions of the first sale have become more prevalent in the Amazon platform as increasing infringement complaints continue.
-It is with the great possibility that sellers who fail to meet customer satisfaction through quality control and money-back guarantees lose their businesses.
+So it is with the great possibility that sellers who fail to meet customer satisfaction through quality control and money-back guarantees lose their businesses.

-Normally, when Amazon sellers get complaints concerning intellectual property, the right thing to do is to contact the complainant and ask them on the basis of their complaint.
+Normally, when Amazon sellers get complaints concerning intellectual property, the right thing to contact the complainant and ask them based on their complaint.

 The process typically involves the letter and email exchange between the rights owner and the seller.
 Once a rights owner allows the situation to reach the court, the accused must be notified by the forthcoming lawsuit.